 We also aspire to be recognized as a digital market leader with both new and existing customers, offering groundbreaking solutions and profitable share gains.
-To this end, the end-to-end connected ecosystem is critical to increasing user and customer engagement, generating a new income stream and, at the same time, a flow of data that provides a source of valuable information when developing new products and improving the performance of those already installed in our growing base of connected pools.
+To this end, the end-to-end connected ecosystem is critical to increasing user and customer engagement, generating a new income stream and, at the same time, a flow of 1.
+Our company 2.
+Industry leaders data that provides a source of valuable information when developing new products and improving the performance of those already installed in our growing base of connected pools.